 Tanjung Datu National Park comprises a narrow strip of forested hills and stunning beaches with clear emerald green waters.
 Located at the southwestern tip of Sarawak, Tanjung Datu is one of Sarawak’s smallest national parks but it is perhaps the most beautiful.
 A key attraction is its seclusion.
 The park’s remoteness means that the beaches are pristine and the rainforest intact.

-The park is home to a variety of wildlife include Bornean gibbons, pig-tailed and long-tailed macaque monkeys, silver-leaf monkeys, civet cats, bearded pigs, monitor lizards, mouse deer, sambar deer, diverse birdlife and more.
-Green turtles nest on the park’s beaches from April to September.
-The rare Rafflesia flower also blooms at Tanjung Datu.
-The park has four walking trails that allow visitors to experience the rainforest and the stunning coastline.
+The park is home to a variety of wildlife include Bornean gibbons, pig-tailed and long-tailed macaque monkeys, silver-leaf monkeys, proboscis monkeys, civet cats, bearded pigs, monitor lizards, mouse deer, sambar deer and diverse birdlife.
+Hornbills are often sighted in the park, either flying over the park HQ or along the park’s trails.